Aperion Care Elgin

-Often times, family members face the gut-wrenching decision to place a loved one in an assisted living center or nursing home in the hopes that the facility can provide quality care.
-Unfortunately, many nursing facilities are understaffed, lack proper supervision and training or are mismanaged.
+There comes a time in our life when we are faced with the gut-wrenching decision to place a loved one in an assisted living center or nursing home in the hopes that the facility can provide quality care.
+Unfortunately, many nursing facilities are understaffed, lack proper supervision and training, or are mismanaged.

-Our nursing home abuse attorneys recognize that family members need valuable information to make informed decisions when placing a loved one in a nursing home.
-Because of that, we publish the most current publicly available data here on safety concerns, open investigations and filed complaints at nursing facilities all throughout Illinois.Aperion Care Elgin
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC recognize that family members need valuable information to make informed decisions when placing a beloved one in a nursing home.
+Because meeting the resident's goals and keeping them safe is a top priority, we publish the most current publicly available data on safety concerns, open investigations, and filed complaints at nursing facilities throughout Illinois.

 134 North McLean Boulevard

 Located close to Fox River, the residents' facility provides various services, including:

 - Occupational and physical therapies by qualified physical therapists

 - Disabled and senior care

 - Dementia/Alzheimer's care

 - Pain management